Kong/ngx_wasm_module/docs/README.md

 The execution chain runs WebAssembly code following the ordering of `proxy_wasm` and `wasm_call` directives, as well as the order of Nginx phases.

-Let's assume that the above two proxy-wasm filters have the following callbacks
+Let's assume that the above two Proxy-Wasm filters have the following callbacks
 implemented:

-- `my_filter` implements 3 proxy-wasm callbacks to be executed at different Nginx phases: `on_request_headers`, `on_response_headers`, `on_log`.
+- `my_filter` implements 3 Proxy-Wasm callbacks to be executed at different Nginx phases: `on_request_headers`, `on_response_headers`, `on_log`.
 - `another_filter` implements 2 callbacks: `on_response_headers`, `on_log`.